On this page

 Integrate all of your apps.

-When it comes to unifying everyone around common goals, built-in connections are essential.
 Look for a platform that offers an extensive array of native integrations that make it easy to add and remove apps as needed.
 That way, staff can continue to collaborate across departments while using the tools that are most productive for each individual team.

-For example: Any time new student details are received, your integrations can help ensure that data is automatically routed to various email marketing programs, CRMs, storage platforms, and more.
+Avoid wearing out your staff and scaring away potential students with slow procedures.
+By using education automation, you can create reliable, efficient systems that boost employee happiness, impress students, and save your organization time and money.
 With a unified approach, your institution can get as much as possible from technology—and ensure the best possible experience for faculty, staff, students, and alumni.

 Blog